Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Norton says that it has a no-log policy.
 Big surprise.
 So does everyone else.

-However, digging into the privacy policy revealed that they do, in fact, log a few things:
+However, when we dug into its actual logging during our previous research, the privacy policy revealed that they do, in fact, log a few things:

 1. Subscriber information and mobile device data, including device name, type, OS version, and language;